Ayesha-da/pneumonia_detection_analysis/README.md

 * How long did the training take?

-  Google colab (GPU) took about 10-15 min to read the images The training took about 15 - 20 min for 25 epochs .
+  Google colab (GPU) took about 10-15 min to read the images.
+  The training took about 15 - 20 min for 25 epochs .

  #### Future work